bamos/bamos.github.io/index.md

   <a href="https://arxiv.org/abs/2404.16873">AdvPrompter</a> and
   <a href="https://arxiv.org/abs/2412.10321">AdvPrefix</a>,
-  coding agents in <a href="https://arxiv.org/abs/2507.15887">AlgoTune</a>, RL post-training for social value alignment in <a href="https://arxiv.org/abs/2507.09650">community alignment</a>, and understanding how to
+  coding agents in <a href="https://arxiv.org/abs/2507.15887">AlgoTune</a>, RL post-training for social values in <a href="https://arxiv.org/abs/2507.09650">community alignment</a>, and understanding how to
   <a href="https://arxiv.org/abs/2410.09303">fix broken tokens</a> and
   <a href="https://arxiv.org/abs/2407.18158">improve generalization bounds</a>)